 The NDE_LOGFILE_ROTATION_TIME environment variable specifies the time at which a log file rotation occurs each day.
-Log files are created at the time set by the NDE LOGFILE ROTATION TIME environment variable.
+Log files are created at the time that is set by the NDE_LOGFILE_ROTATION_TIME environment variable.

-The NDE_LOGFILE_ROTATION_FORMAT environment variable is used in conjunction with the NDE_LOGFILE_ROTATION_TIME environment variable to control the creation of the message log by setting a time of day for log file rotation.
+The NDE_LOGFILE_ROTATION_FORMAT environment variable is used with the NDE_LOGFILE_ROTATION_TIME environment variable to control the creation of the message log by setting a time of day for log file rotation.